 We know the first few months of recovery after leaving extended care can be the most challenging.
 It is at these transition points that life is the most stressful and statistically is when most people relapse.
 To meet this challenge, Balboa Horizons provides transitional living and outpatient programs that enable clients to re-enter life with proper structure and support.
 With the support of a peer community, clients are able to learn how to develop healthy relationships and balance treatment with everyday obligations, such as work, family and/or education.

-Balboa Horizons’ —Intensive Outpatient Program – STRIVE emphasizes a balance life as the key to lasting sobriety.
-STRIVE offers an increased level of support for individuals still struggling with addiction, or a step-down for those transitioning from a higher level of care.
+Balboa Horizons’ —Intensive Outpatient Program – STRIVE emphasizes a balanced life as the key to lasting sobriety.
+STRIVE offers an increased level of support for individuals still struggling with addiction or a step-down for those transitioning from a higher level of care.
 The programs are flexible, allowing clients to easily continue with activities such as work, school, or family commitments.
 Our goal is to minimize the stress of everyday life by teaching clients how to effectively balance recovery with a thriving personal life.

 Balboa Horizons understands that life skills and goals are often casualties of addiction.
 We offer two comprehensive tracks—Academic and Vocational—for clients looking to begin or continue their training and life skills while learning to sustain a sober lifestyle.
 We provided highly individualized counseling to support each client in achieving their life skill, academic and vocational goals.
 Life coaching, resume building, and interview training are just some of the services provided to ensure the best possible chance for success.